What is BOINC?

 What are “Credits”?

 Of course statistics are not meaningful if there is no way to verify work completed.
-The “currency” of BOINC computing is the credit (sometimes called a point or cobblestone) ativan cheap buy ativan mexico buy ativan online no prescription today .
+The “currency” of BOINC computing is the credit (sometimes called a point or cobblestone) ativan dosage buy ativan mexico ativan pharmacy .
 Each project must abide by a common way to calculate and award credits that in general has to do with the amount of “work” your computer does for a project.
 According to BOINC cobblestones are calculated as follows.

 “A BOINC project gives you credit for the computations your computers perform for it.
 BOINC’s unit of credit, the Cobblestone (named after Jeff Cobb of SETI@home), is 1/200 day of CPU time on a reference computer that does 1,000 FLOPS based on the Whetstone benchmark